SverreWisloff/SunEclipticAnalog/README.md

 A collection of Garmin applications: https://github.com/bombsimon/awesome-garmin

 ## Example code for sun calculations
 It seems that it is "leaflet" Agafonkin who is behind the suncalc code that is used almost everywhere to calculate sunrise, sunset, and the sun's path in the sky.
-Sourcecode: https://github.com/mourner/suncalc
+These are some projects I've been looking at:

 | Navn  | språk | link   |
 |-------|-------|--------|